CI/CD Integration - People Development Magazine

 Choosing the Right Automation Testing Tools

-The correct collection of testing tools that are in line with the demands and objectives of the organization must be chosen for CI/CD integration with automated testing solutions to be successful.
+The correct collection of testing tools, aligned with the organisation’s demands and objectives, must be chosen for CI/CD integration with automated testing solutions to be successful.
 There are several automated testing tools, each with unique benefits and features.
-Selenium, Appium, JUnit, TestNG, and JIRA for test management are a few well-known tools for automated testing.
+Selenium, Appium, JUnit, TestNG, and JIRA are a few well-known tools for automated testing.

 Consider the following factors when choosing automation testing tools: